Process of a Wilton DCF Investigation

 Finally, a DCF investigation may also be triggered by an arrest, most commonly in a domestic violence situation when children are nearby.

-What Happens During a DCF Investigation in Wilton?
+What Happens During a DCF Investigation?

 In many cases, the DCF must respond right away to determine whether children are in any immediate danger.
 After a quick assessment, an investigator may determine that there is little risk.
 The agency will continue to investigate, although they refer to the process as a Family Assessment Response program.